remy/jsconsole-iphone/README.md

 A JavaScript web console, useful for quick experimentation, debugging, presentations (for live coding) and workshops.

-This is the native version of [http://jsconsole.com](JS Console) - please do donate via the pledgie above - I doubt if this will ever make the iTunes store (I got bored of waiting).
+This is the native version of [http://jsconsole.com](JS Console) - please do donate via the pledgie above if you find yourself building and using this app.

+**If you don't have a developer account, you can now get [JS Console through the iTunes store](http://jsconsole.com/app) ($99 for a developer account vs. 99&cent; for the compiled app!)**

 # Features